ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `Lane`: the 10x chip lane **I think we can just increment this**
 - `Sample`: the name of the Seq-Run-FASTQ set **(I think)** obtained from the [FASTQ-Level Spreadsheet]
 - `Index Name`: the name of the `Sample Index` obtained from the [FASTQ-Level Spreadsheet]
-- `Index Oligo`: the actual index oligo sequence obtained from a Sample Index Spreadsheet (** not documented yet **)
+- `Index Oligo`: the actual index oligo sequence obtained from a Sample Index Spreadsheet (**not documented yet**).
+The value will be `-` for GEX index oligos since Cell Ranger mkfastq knows the meaning the index names (e.g. `SI-GA-3`).
 - `Library Type`: the library type using the terminology acceptable to Cell Ranger Count (see [docs](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis))
-- `Reference Transcriptome`: the reference transcriptome to align to
+- `Reference Transcriptome`: the reference transcriptome used for alignment
 - `Number of Cells`: the number of expected cells
 - `Chemistry`: the 10x kit chemistry version